Grandparents Rights in PA – Everything You Need To Know About Child Custody & Visitation

 In some situations, it may be in the best interest of a child or children that their grandparents have full custody, rather than a parent or other relative.

-Understanding the definitions related to custody cases in Pennsylvania is important:
+Understanding the definitions related to child custody cases in Pennsylvania is important:

-There are two different ways under which grandparents can any form of physical or legal custody:
+There are two different ways under which grandparents can seek any form of physical or legal custody:

 - the child has been determined to be a dependent child;

 - the child is substantially at risk due to parental abuse, neglect, drug or alcohol abuse or incapacity; or

 - the child has, for a period of at least 12 consecutive months, resided with the grandparent, excluding brief temporary absences of the child from the home, and is removed from the home by the parents, in which case the action must be filed within six months after the removal of the child from the home.

 - The grandparent can show that they stand in loco parentis to the child.
 The phrase in loco parentis refers to a person who puts oneself in the situation of a lawful parent by assuming the obligations incident to the parental relationship without going through the formality of a legal adoption.

 Grandparents can also seek partial custody or visitation of their grandchildren.
 This means the right to take the child away from their parents for brief periods which could be a few hours supervised by the parent to as much as a weekend or more away from the parent.
 Again, a grandparent must establish that they have standing to go forward with an action for partial custody or visitation.

 Can grandparents seek visitation or partial custody of their grandchildren?